nextflow-io/nextflow/docs/operator.rst

 Operators
 *********

 Nextflow `operators` are methods that allow you to manipulate channels.
-Every operator, with the exception of :ref:`operator-set` and :ref:`channel-subscribe`, produces a new channel, allowing you to chain operators to fit your needs.
+Every operator produces one or more new channels, allowing you to chain operators to fit your needs.

 This page is a comprehensive reference for all Nextflow operators.
 However, if you are new to Nextflow, here are some suggested operators to learn for common use cases: